Language selection

 Appeals

-23. Decisions to refuse the permanent export of an object included on the Control List may be appealed by the applicant to the Canadian Cultural Property Export Review Board.
-Questions concerning the appeals procedure should be directed to Canadian Heritage.
+23. Decisions to refuse the permanent export of an object included on the Control List may be subject to a request for a review by the applicant to the Canadian Cultural Property Export Review Board.
+Questions concerning the review procedure should be directed to Canadian Heritage.

 Detention